On community structure validation in real networks: Introduction

 In applied network analysis, the communities that constitute a network are usually unknown.
-A network may not have any property of community structure; or, even if it does have a community structure, its communities have to be estimated via a community detection algorithm.
-After the communities have been estimated, one is left with questions on their adequacy.
-As a matter of fact, the estimated communities may be subject to misclassification, or they could correspond to a graph with no true underlying community structure.
+A network may not have any property of community structure; or, even if it does have a community structure, the communities remain unknown and have to be reconstructed via a community detection algorithm.
+Once the communities have been estimated with a network clustering algorithm, the analyst is then left with questions on the adequacy of the retrieved clusters.
+On the one side, the nodes may be misclassified (assigned to the wrong community); on the other, the graph at hand may not have a true underlying community structure, and the clusters may thus be scarcely relevant.
 The question that motivates our work is thus: how can we evaluate when a partition of a given network is \textit{meaningful}?